12oman/lecture-notes/lectures/ET/week3.md

 * grab everyday objects/systems (toasters, bikes, whatever)
 * create speculative designs by:
   - putting them in weird contexts (space, underwater, inside the body)
-  - scaling them way up or down (using any design approach: design software, drawing, photography)
+  - scaling them way up or down
   - mashing their logic with other systems
 * share your found logic with everyone